 - Wan Chai

-Central is very popular among younger, single expats who enjoy the vibrant nightlife in town.
-You will, however, not find large houses or spacious apartments on the Central Hong Kong property market as living space is rare.
+- Central is very popular among younger, single expats who enjoy the vibrant nightlife in town.
+However, you will not find large houses or spacious apartments on the Central Hong Kong property market as living space is rare.

 Kowloon is considered the most densely populated residential area in the world, which is why spacious housing is usually not available here.
-In order to relieve this overpopulated area, new housing districts are being developed, mostly in the New Territories.
-It’s there that you will find a quiet, more rural living environment.
-Towns in the New Territories include:
+To relieve this overpopulated area, new housing districts are being developed, mostly in the New Territories.
+It is there that you will find a quiet, more rural living environment.

 - Sai Kung

 - Yuen Long